-Antoun has worked with opera directors including Robert Carsen, Robert Lepage and Laurent Pelly.
-He is also active in the oratorio repertory, and has appeared with leading orchestras and ensembles in works including Handel’s Messiah, J.S.
-Bach’s Magnificat and Mozart’s Requiem.
-In addition to singing, Antoun is a composer and a keen sportsman.
+Antoun is also active in the oratorio repertory, and has appeared with leading orchestras and ensembles in works including Handel’s Messiah, Bach’s Magnificat and Passions and Mozart’s Requiem.